jalondono/palindrome-API/README.md

 * Headers

 .<img align="center" src="https://i.imgur.com/RyXnBRx.png" height="40%" width="90%"/>

-After the put the token on the headers like in the image above.
+After put the token on the headers like in the image above.
 You just need insert the string and that's all

 .<img align="center" src="https://i.imgur.com/pntZywH.png" height="80%" width="90%"/>